doebler/countirt/README.md

 # countirt
  R package for count data IRT models.

+ *Note:* Development of this package at an early stage of development has been paused.
+The package will be maintained and possibly further developed in the future by Philipp Doebler (email: doebler@statistik.tu-dortmund.de), on whose GitHub you should find the most up-to-date version of countirt.

 This package implements methods for count data Item Response Theory (IRT), specifically:

 - the Two-Parameter Conway-Maxwell-Poisson model (2PCMPM; Beisemann, 2022)